Algebraic graph theory

 A highly symmetrical graph, the Petersen graph, which is vertex-transitive, symmetric, distance-transitive, and distance-regular.
 It has diameter 2.
 Its automorphism group has 120 elements, and is in fact the symmetric group $S_5$.

 Algebraic graph theory is a branch of mathematics in which algebraic methods are applied to problems about graphs.
-This is in contrast to geometric, combinatoric, or algorithmic approaches.
+This is in contrast to geometric, combinatorial, or algorithmic approaches.
 There are three main branches of algebraic graph theory, involving the use of linear algebra, the use of group theory, and the study of graph invariants.

 Branches of algebraic graph theory

 Using linear algebra

 The first branch of algebraic graph theory involves the study of graphs in connection with linear algebra.
 Especially, it studies the spectrum of the adjacency matrix, or the Laplacian matrix of a graph (this part of algebraic graph theory is also called spectral graph theory).
 For the Petersen graph, for example, the spectrum of the adjacency matrix is (−2, −2, −2, −2, 1, 1, 1, 1, 1, 3).
 Several theorems relate properties of the spectrum to other graph properties.
 As a simple example, a connected graph with diameter D will have at least D+1 distinct values in its spectrum.
 Aspects of graph spectra have been used in analysing the synchronizability of networks.